 Shanks published the results of his reader poll and the accompanying comments in the July issue.
-A solid majority- 80%-voted for publication, though 30% thought the pictures should appear on a perforated page to keep them from Dawn of a micromachine age?
-A scanning electron micrograph shows a gear train the size of a speck of dust, built by Henry Guckel and his colleagues at the University of Wisconsin's Center for Applied Microelectronics.
-Guckel, who described his work last month at the Transducers '91 conference in San Francisco, is not the only microengineer making tiny gears and other mechanical parts, but his creations are among themost elaborate.
+A solid majority- 80%-voted for publication, though 30% thought the pictures should appear on a perforated page to keep them from gears and other mechanical parts, but his creations are among the most elaborate.
 Besides gear trains, he has devised belt-and-pulley systems, hose clamps, and other components of future microrobots or recording heads.
 The nickel parts shown here. ranging in diameter from about 8 microns (smallest axle) to 250 microns (largest gear), were formed in polymer molds that had been carved with synchrotron radiation.